ChawlaBhavuk/DeliveryApp/README.md

 - For more details follow the link https://firebase.google.com/docs/crashlytics/

 # Improvements
+-  Notification banners could be implemented in place of UIAlertController
 -  UI Testing could be implemented.
 -  Real time data syncing could be implemented.